Luzerne County, Pennsylvania: Economy

-Penn State runs the Extensions in the state, including Extension.
-The office here is in West Pittston.
+Luzerne County is Northeastern Pennsylvania's largest economy with a GDP of $20.58 billion.
+The county's contemporary economy is anchored heavily by the logistics, warehousing, and supply chain management sectors, driven by its strategic location at the intersection of Interstates 80 and 81.
+Major regional industrial hubs, such as the CenterPoint Commerce & Trade Park and the Humboldt Industrial Park, house fulfillment operations for prominent multinational corporations like Amazon and Chewy.
+Beyond transportation and distribution infrastructure, the county's primary economic drivers include a robust healthcare sector—anchored by providers like Geisinger Health System—alongside food and equipment manufacturing, higher education institutions, and high-value utility energy generation at the Susquehanna Steam Electric Station.

+Luzerne County ranks 11th out of Pennsylvania's 67 counties in terms of economic impact from tourism.
+According to annual data released by the Pennsylvania Tourism Office and Tourism Economics, Luzerne County sits firmly in the top tier of the state's tourism economies and is part of a select group of Pennsylvania counties generating over $1 billion in annual visitor spending.

 Grains, seeds, beans, and peas make up about one third of the county's farm revenues.
 Due to its position as a somewhat less populated area near much larger metropolises, Luzerne's agritourism business is one of the larger in the state.

-Through 2019 the Spotted Lanternfly (Lycorma delicatula) was quarantined in neighboring counties, and there was tremendous concern that it would spread here.
-This was considered to be inevitable.
-In 2020 the state Ag Department added the county to the SLF quarantine zone.
-In October a homeowner noticed an adult on his house siding and recognized it from Penn State Extension's education campaign.
-He reported it and the state began efforts in Luzerne.
-An economic analysis for the General Assembly shows the effects on the county's economy will be severe.

 Luzerne is both a productive farming county and a commuter location for nearby large cities.
 As such farmland is often converted to other real estate uses, and the county has created the Luzerne Conservation District to encourage conservation.
 The Luzerne CD runs the Farmland Preservation Program to encourage farmland to be set aside instead of turning it into construction and development.

-Garlic Mustard (Alliaria petiolata) is an invasive weed here, first known from 2001.
-Kunkel & Chen 2022 find that, contrary to what has been found elsewhere, here it thrives in shaded habitats and is not helped by light exposure.